dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 - Internet access
 - [Sufficient virtual memory](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html){:target="_blank"}

-### Create a single-host Kubernetes cluster
+#### Install Kubernetes

 1. [Follow the Kubernetes instructions to install kubeadm](https://kubernetes.io/docs/setup/independent/install-kubeadm/){:target="_blank"}.

 1. As a regular user with sudo privileges, open a terminal on the host that you installed kubeadm on.

 1. Initialize the master using the following command.